Come to KBC to hear Joe Hillman and his assortment of friends on Saturday, Feb. 27th from 9pm-12am!

 Citrus, some piney esters, Saisonish pepper and spiciness, possibly some hop and alcohol derived sweetness but surprisingly quaffable!
 With an ABV of 6.5% please resist the urge to operate anything.

-This deep crimson colored scotch ale has a dark caramel note only possible with a traditional Scottish 4-hour boil.
+This crimson colored scotch ale has a dark caramel note only possible with a traditional Scottish 4-hour boil.
 A moderate hop schedule reveals a complex flavor profile reminiscent of dark fruit and toast.
 Scottish Golden Primrose malt lends a lighter sweetness as well.
 Succulent finish.
-ABV 5.6%
+ABV 6.3%

 This beer is big.
-Loads of citrusy hops with a clean lager yeast and fermentation to clean the palate bringing the hop flavor and aroma forward.
-Although dry the finish is surprisingly silky with a little spicy blast from the Rye malt.
-ABV 9.4%
+Loads of citrusy hops with a clean ale yeast and low fermentation temps to fill the palate bringing the hop flavor and aroma forward.
+Although dry, the finish is surprisingly silky with a little spicy blast from the Rye malt.
+ABV 7.4%